-The main Visa credit card phone numbers are 1 (800) 847-2911 in the United States and Canada and1 (303) 967-1096 abroad.
-The Visa credit card phone number for hearing-impaired callers in the U.S. and Canada is 1 (800) TDD-1213.
+The main Visa credit card phone numbers for customer support are (800) 847-2911 in the United States and Canada and (303) 967-1096 abroad.
+The Visa credit card phone number for hearing-impaired callers in the U.S. and Canada is (800) TDD-1213.
 All three Visa card phone lines are open 24 hours a day, 7 days a week.

 There are only a few reasons to call Visa customer support instead of your credit card’s issuer.
 Visa is able to answer questions regarding Visa benefits, for example.
 They offer “Travel and Emergency Assistance” that connects cardholders with medical, legal and transportation help.
 Plus, Visa can arrange for emergency cash delivery in the event of a lost or stolen card.
 They can help report the card lost or stolen, too.
 But it’s best to go directly to the card’s issuer for that.
 Visa support can help connect you with your issuer if you don’t know how to contact them.

-Toll-free outside of the U.S. and Canada: A list of toll-free numbers for each country is available on the Visa website
+Toll-free outside of the U.S. and Canada: A list of toll-free numbers for each country is available on the Visa website.

 You should not call Visa customer support with card-specific questions.
 You should direct queries concerning applications, credit limits, billing disputes, etc., to the bank or credit union that issues the Visa credit card in question.
 Each has its own phone number, which you can find on the back of the card.

 Your Visa card number and security code help verify the card’s authenticity.
 You need them, along with the card’s expiration date, to make purchases online or over the phone.
 Luckily, your Visa card number and security code are easy to distinguish once you know what you’re looking for.